Additive processes on the real line and Loewner chains

 In Section~\ref{sec:free_boolean-CHs}, we merge free and boolean CHs into our context.
-As a preliminary, we prove the continuity of the Voiculescu transform with respect to locally uniform convergence of measure-valued functions in Section~\ref{subsec:luc_Voic-trans}, we introduce the bijection and show its bicontinuity in Section~\ref{sec:c-f-real}, using the ``right'' L\'evy--Khintchine representations for free and boolean CHs that have already been known.
-Section~\ref{subsec:interpret_bij_free_etc} is devoted to some calculations on the moments of classical, free, and boolean CHs under the bijection corresponding to Section~\ref{subsec:generator_moments}.
+After providing some preliminary results on the Voiculescu transform in Section~\ref{subsec:luc_Voic-trans}, we introduce the bijection and show its bicontinuity in Section~\ref{sec:c-f-real}, using the L\'evy--Khintchine representations for free and boolean CHs that have already been known.
+Section~\ref{subsec:interpret_bij_free_etc} is devoted to calculations of infinitesimal growth of the moments of classical, free, and boolean CHs under the bijection corresponding to Section~\ref{subsec:generator_moments}.
 In Section~\ref{subsec:embed}, we study a related phenomenon, the subordination property of free CHs, originally observed in Biane's work \cite{Bia98} cited in Section~\ref{sec:background}.

-In Section~\ref{sec:univ_Cauchy}, we investigate the case that probability measures involved have compact support in view of geometric function theory.
-In Section~\ref{sec:Q-ALC}, we relate the support of probability measures in a $\rhd$-CH to the support of the reduced generating family and also the continuous extendibility to the real line of the associated $\PickB$-DLC.
+In Section~\ref{sec:univ_Cauchy}, we investigate probability measures with compact support in view of geometric function theory.
+In Section~\ref{sec:Q-ALC}, we relate the support of probability measures in a $\rhd$-CH to the support of the generator and also the continuous extendibility to the real line of the associated $\PickB$-DLC.
 Through Sections~\ref{sec:transfinite_diameter}--\ref{sec:hcap_area}, we state the relation of the variance of measures to certain capacity-like quantities.

-We have three appendices.
-Appendix~\ref{sec:conv_measures_appdx} concerns weak and vague topologies on the set of finite Borel measures; in Appendix~\ref{sec:measurability}, in particular, we discuss the measurability of the measure-valued function $(\nu_t)_t$ that appears in Section~\ref{sec:chordal_LDE}.
+We have five appendices.
+Appendix~\ref{sec:conv_measures_appdx} concerns topological treatments of finite Borel measures and functions taking values in the space of such measures.
 Appendix~\ref{sec:anglim_and_deriv} concerns the angular limit and derivative of holomorphic functions.
 Appendix~\ref{sec:Pick_appdx} collects the proofs skipped in Section~\ref{sec:Pick_Cauchy}.
 Appendix~\ref{app:GHP} provides a rather self-contained proof of a crucial lemma needed in Section \ref{sec:general_case} on absolute continuity of REFs.
 Appendix~\ref{app:conv} gives proofs of known results on the reciprocal Cauchy transforms in free probability theory.